Ager

 I give you a horse.

 With some exception, the syntax in Ager is SOV; if there is a be-verb in the sentence, it's before the other verb.
-Words like must, want, or may, and they appear with a verb, they come after this verb.
+Words like must, want, or may, when they appear with a verb, they come after this verb.

 Tenses